Developer EvangelistJohn Foland

 4. Each LāML bin you've created is now listed with a request URL.
 Use the copy URL function to get the link into your clipboard.

 Migrating your TwiML app to use the LāML REST API is almost just as easy, but is specific to your preferred programming language.
-Detailed information is available within our documentation.
 Below is an outline of all the necessary steps: